 - a.
 FSIS personnel are to determine if the custom exempt operator appropriately marks and labels to prevent misbranding.
 See Section III, F above for the requirements.
-CIs and IPP are to consider the following questions: - i.
+Cls and IPP are to consider the following questions: - i.
 Are custom exempt products kept separate from any products for sale by maintaining identity of the products as appropriate? - ii.
 Are custom exempt meat or meat food products promptly marked or labeled "Not for Sale"? - iii.
 Are field-dressed or farm-dressed carcasses or parts clearly marked "Not for Sale" upon entering the facility? - iv.
 Do shipping containers of custom exempt poultry bear the owner's name and address and the statement "Exempted -- P.L.
 90-492"? - v.
-Are livestock meat or meat food products marked "Not for Sale" in letters at least 3/8" high (9 CFR 316.16 and 317.16)?
+Are livestock meat or meat food products marked "Not for Sale" in a manner which ensures that it remains applied in letters at least 3/8" high (9 CFR 316.16 and 317.16)?